-This report presents the findings of the bi-annual environmental noise compliance monitoring carried out for SICTL operations between the dates of 21 January to 4 January 2022.
-The monitoring periods were between 21 January to 4 February 2022 for the three sites.
+This report presents the findings of the bi-annual environmental noise compliance monitoring carried out for SICTL operations between the dates of 17 January to 30 January 2024.

-Attended and unattended noise monitoring was carried out to determine compliance with the established noise limits at the nearest affected receivers as per EPL 20322, 1 September 2016.
+Attended and unattended noise monitoring was carried out to determine compliance with the established noise limits at the three nearest affected receivers as per EPL 20322, 1 September 2016.

 Existing noise levels at the nearest receptors are considered high.
-Noise generated by surrounding industrial premises, container storage facilities, road traffic, local fauna, residential activities and aircraft activities were the primary contributors to the L{Aeq} and L{A1} descriptors during the daytime, evening and night-time measurements.
+Noise generated by surrounding industrial premises, container storage facilities, road traffic, local fauna, residential activities and aircraft activities were the primary contributors to the LAeq and LA1 descriptors during the daytime, evening and night-time measurements.